AnhDuc2000/test-jenkins/docs/RUNBOOK.md

  - Below is the complete description of each layer of Architecture<br>
     * **Amazon VPC:** AWS Virtual Private Cloud configured with public and private.
 An Internet gateway to provide access to the Internet
     * **Private subnet:**  In the private subnets, Amazon Relational Database Service (Amazon RDS) MySQL as the database for JIRA and Confluence.
-    * **User Access:** Integrated with DXC global pass. https –443 port open to Internet for user access.
-All other port traffic denied
+    * **User Access:** Integrated with DXC Global Pass and MFA. https –443 port opens to Internet for user access.
+All other port traffic is denied.
-   Jump servers RDP port 3389 open to internet for administrator access.
-Port 22 ( SSH ) open to only Application Server Admins from Jump server.
+   Port 22 ( SSH ) opens to only Application Server Admins using local port forwarding via SSH (SSH tunneling) to create a secure connection between a local computer and a remote machine through which services can be replayed.
     * No access to AWS EC2 Instances, backend shared storage and data bases directly.</br>
     * **Load balancers:** Elastic Load Balancer (ELB) to distributes requests from users to the cluster nodes.
    * If a cluster node goes down, the load balancer immediately detects the failure and automatically directs requests to the other nodes
-    * **Jump Server:** Administrator access using RDP.
-Once Remote connectivity established then allowing to use SSH to logging Jira and confluence nodes.
+    * **SSH tunneling:** Administrator access using local port forwarding via SSH (SSH tunneling).
+Once Remote connectivity established then allowing to use SSH to logging Jira nodes, Confluence nodes, and MySQL database.
     * **Database servers:** The database hosted on AWS RDS for MySQL Server.
 There is a master & a stand by replica with support for multiple availability zones. database instances placed in private subnets not public access.
     * **Amazon EFS:** EFS provides scalable file storage for use with Amazon EC2 instances.